codepath/android_guides/Floating-Action-Buttons.md

 In addition, assuming `xmlns:app="http://schemas.android.com/apk/res-auto` is declared as namespace the top of your layout, you can also define a custom attribute [`fabSize`](http://developer.android.com/reference/android/support/design/widget/FloatingActionButton.html#attr_android.support.design:fabSize) that can reference whether the button should be `normal` or `mini`.

 To place the floating action button, you will need to use [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html).
-A CoordinatorLayout is a container layout that also enable interactions between views known as [Behaviors](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html).
+A CoordinatorLayout is a container layout that also enable interactions between views.
 For instance, to provide a floating action button for a ListView, you will need to nest these views inside a `CoordinatorLayout` and define a `layout_anchor` and `layout_anchorGravity` gravity.

 ```xml
        <android.support.design.widget.CoordinatorLayout